pluralsh/documentation/pages/adding-new-application/templating.md

+---
-# Templating
+title: Templating
+description: >-
+  The two main functionalities that make Plural work are dependency tracking between DevOps tools (Helm and Terraform) and templating.
+  This guide serves as a reference for how you can leverage this feature.
+---

+In [Plural Artifact Structure](/adding-new-application/plural-artifact-structure) we layed out how an artifact can be paremtrized.

-The next example is a snippet of the `values.yaml.tpl` file for Grafana:
+The example is a snippet of the `values.yaml.tpl` file for Grafana:

 ```yaml
 grafana: